Reddit API Authentication with Java/Spring

 Should you use Spring Boot in your project?

 Spring Boot is enjoying, a seemingly never-ending growth of popularity.
 While only released in 2014, it has managed to overtake the Java serverside in less than five years.
 When starting a new project, a sensible question to ask is- “should I use a Spring Boot?”.
 In this article, I will help you answer this question!
-Continue reading “Should you use Spring Boot in your project?”
+Every project is different, but we can use some characteristics with which we can compare them.
+Based on these characteristics I will advise you if Spring Boot is generally a good idea. ...